 The crime rate in Prague for 2016, and in the previous year, was the lowest since 1991.
 Compared to 2015, the level decreased another 12%.
-Really impressive is the decrease in violent crimes: in 2016 there were only 20 homicides, while in 2015 the total was 24.
-The number of armed robberies decreased to the current level of 234 incidents, compared with nearly 2000 in the 1990s.
+Really impressive is the decrease in violent crimes: in 2016, there were only 20 homicides, while in 2015, the total was 24.
+The number of armed robberies decreased to the current 234 incidents, compared with nearly 2000 in the 1990s.
 This is really an impressive result.

-In 2016 there were 56,432 crimes, a number which is 12% lower than in 2015.
-Of course, the rate most perceived by the public is the violent crime rate, even though compared to the total number of crimes it forms only an insignificant part.
+In 2016 there were 56,432 crimes, a number that is 12% lower than in 2015.
+Of course, the rate most perceived by the public is the violent crime rate, even though compared to the total number of crimes, it forms only an insignificant part.

 155 criminal acts happen in the area of the city every day.
 The biggest part consists of petty crime, frauds, burglaries and car thefts.
 Simple thefts account for 27 thousand cases, which is 48 percent of all the crime reported.
 Only 12 percent of it is accounted for by burglaries.
 The police solved 6866 of such cases, which is 357 cases less than in 2015.

 It cannot be said that there are dangerous places, so-called “no-go zones” in Prague, like the ones you can find, for example, in Paris, Brussels or Stockholm.
-Still, there are some areas that are better to avoid, or pass through without stopping.
-Among them are the popular Celakovskeho sady and Vrchlickeho sady, which are the parks around the National Museum and Wilson’s train station – there you can usually meet drug dealers, just like under the statue of St Wenceslaus, where surveillance cameras have been installed recently.
+Still, some areas are better to avoid or pass through without stopping.
+Among them are the popular Celakovskeho sady and Vrchlickeho sady, the parks around the National Museum and Wilson’s train station – there you can usually meet drug dealers, just like under the statue of St Wenceslaus, where surveillance cameras have been installed recently.
 And where there are dealers, there are also drug addicts…

 The pickpockets hang about in the triangle between Wenceslaus Square – Old Town Square – Charles Bridge, and they also operate around Prague castle.
 Fortunately, since entrance checks started, due to the terrorist attack threat, the pickpockets have had a much harder job.
 The street Ve Smeckach is a centre of sexual services, and even Wenceslaus Square is not spotless.
-A very unpleasant environment can be found around Andel, where “weird people” tend to assimilate, despite the efforts of police.
+A very unpleasant environment can be found around Andel, where “weird people” tend to assimilate, despite the efforts of the police.
 These people beg, threaten and irritate citizens, and that can easily evolve into a conflict.
-A similar atmosphere is at Florenc in the evening and in the night, especially in the area around the street Za Poricskou branou, where you can find not only dealers, but also prostitutes and beggars.
+A similar atmosphere is at Florenc in the evening and at night, especially in the area around the street Za Poricskou branou, where you can find dealers and prostitutes and beggars.
 Smaller places with an unsightly atmosphere can also be found in some other areas, but their numbers are not significant.

-Changes of environment also help to lower crime and other negative phenomena.
-The main train station used to be an infamous example of an unsafe place, but after the reconstruction, the atmosphere there changed rapidly.
+Changes in the environment also help to lower crime and other negative phenomena.
+The main train station used to be an infamous example of an unsafe place, but the atmosphere there changed rapidly after the reconstruction.
 The amount of crime decreased significantly – only 60 crimes happened there last year, which is very much less than the occurrence in the surrounding areas.
 Revitalization of the street Za Poricskou branou is planned, so we can also hope for a change there soon.
-Even the situation on Wenceslaus Square should improve, since a massive revitalization is planned.
-But of course the revitalization and change of environment is not a solution to all problems, as we can demonstrate with the situation around Andel, where conflicts with police keep occurring.
+Even the situation on Wenceslaus Square should improve since a massive revitalization is planned.
+But of course, the revitalization and change of environment is not a solution to all problems, as we can demonstrate with the situation around Andel, where conflicts with police keep occurring.
 The worst example is one of a junkie who was terrorizing his surroundings.
-A conflict occurred when police intervened.
+A conflict occurred when the police intervened.
 Unfortunately, the police were then accused of human rights violations.

-It can be said that with distance from the center, the crime decreases gradually.
+It can be said that with distance from the centre, crime decreases gradually.
 Oases of peace can be found, for example, in the districts of Kolodeje, Ujezd nad Lesy, Cakovice, and many more…

-The exception is Jizni Mesto, which has its specifics from the very beginning, and crime is higher there.
+The exception is Jizni Mesto, which has its specifics from the very beginning, and crime is higher.

 Prague, and actually the whole Czech Republic, is considered a very safe destination, which is visible with growing tourism numbers.
 Tourists still do not like two things, though – cab drivers and pickpockets.
 Prague’s authorities are struggling with cab drivers all the time.
 The number who rob their customers is decreasing continually, also thanks to targeted pressure from city police.
-In 2016 the police checked the cab drivers in 48,285 cases and they discovered 3194 transgressions and other offences.
+In 2016 the police checked the cab drivers in 48,285 cases, and they discovered 3194 transgressions and other offences.
 They imposed 2354 tickets for a total amount of 942,550 CZK.
-Other offences and transgressions were handled by other authorities.
-Tourists should avoid catching cabs in popularly frequented places, but should order one from a professional agency instead.
+Other authorities handled other offences and transgressions.
+Tourists should avoid catching cabs in popularly frequented places but should order one from a professional agency instead.
 The pickpockets are a more complicated problem, but the number of their attacks is constantly decreasing.
-Nowadays it is below 8000 cases yearly.
+Nowadays, it is below 8000 cases yearly.
 In 2016, Prague was visited by more than 7 million visitors for the first time.
-This is a statistic that is based on the data from hotels and b’n’bs.
+This is a statistic that is based on the data from hotels and B&Bs.
 It is also interesting that the number of native Czech people who visited Prague also increased.

-Prague is a safe city, not only from the perspective of decreasing crime, but it is also remarkable that in the times when a terrorist attack happens almost every week in one of the other European cities, nobody is speaking of Prague.
-The experts are saying that there will come a day when the Czech Republic may become a target for Islamic terrorist activity.
-The Ministry of the Interior and police do not administer documents to illegal immigrants without thorough checks, following current laws – first the immigrants have to stay in a designated institution, and no free movement without documents is allowed.
+Prague is a safe city, not only from the perspective of decreasing crime, but it is also remarkable that when a terrorist attack happens almost every week in one of the other European cities, nobody is speaking of Prague.
+The experts say that there will come a day when the Czech Republic may become a target for Islamic terrorist activity.
+The Ministry of the Interior and police do not administer documents to illegal immigrants without thorough checks, following current laws – first, the immigrants have to stay in a designated institution.
+No free movement without documents is allowed.